haingo-raz/Node.js-Blog/README.md

 # Future work
 - Allow users to add a profile picture.
-- Allow users to edit their pasts posts.
+- Allow users to edit their past posts.
-- Allow users to delete their pasts posts.
-- Allow users to upvote and downvote a post recommendation.
+- Allow users to upvote and downvote a post.
 - Allow users to direct message another user.
-- Allow users to update their email or password, upong providing their current password.
+- Allow users to update their email or password upon providing their current password.